ajbouh/qa/README.md

 5. Run your tests in parallel.
 QA does this for you automatically.
 Use `-squash=none` to run each *method* in a separate child process.
 The default is `-squash=file`, which runs each *file* in its own process.

 6. Analyze and eliminate [test flakiness](#whatis_flaky).
-The `-archive-base-dir` option records test outcomes across different runs.
-Use the `qa flaky` command with the same `-archive-base-dir` option to identify and diagnose flaky tests.
+The `-archive` option records test outcomes across different runs.
+Use the `qa flaky` command with the same `-archive` option to identify and diagnose flaky tests.
 This is new functionality, so please [open an issue](https://github.com/ajbouh/qa/issues/new) with questions and feedback!

 7. Track threads, GC, require, SQL queries, and other noteworthy operations in a tracing format that can be used with the `chrome://tracing` tool, using `-save-trace` option.